-I’ve seen practices embrace robust customer relationship management tools that link in with practice management solutions enabling accountants to work closer and more intuitively with their clients through integration.
+I’ve seen practices embrace robust customer relationship management tools that link in with practice management software enabling accountants to work closer and more intuitively with their clients through integration.

 Amid the concerns, there is a real community spirit, accountants are creating tools to expand their services.
 Several practices I know that have embraced new business models are now sharing experiences and educating others.

-There is an opportunity to add value during 2018.
+There is an opportunity to add value.
 It just needs a change in mindset, some insightful client conversations and the tools to become more effective and productive.
 As Abraham Lincoln said, “Always bear in mind that your own resolution to success is more important than any other one thing.”